yaroslaff/str2str/README.md

 Most of things str2str can do, you can do with grep, sort and other utilities.
 But str2str makes it easier.

-Str2str can understand value of each field in log record and perform logical expressions, like "if email message size is large then X" or "count summary size for 5 largest .ISO downloads in apache access.log".
+**Undestanding** Str2str can understand value of each field in log record and perform logical expressions, like "if email message size is large then X" or "count summary size for 5 largest .ISO downloads in apache access.log".

+It's possible to compare many values in same record.
+E.g. if you have online shop and log of all purchases, like:
+`purchase #123 total sum: $1020 max price: $800` you can distinguish:

+- single purchase (total sum is same as price of most expensive item)
+- purchase of big item and accessories (TV for $1000 and cables for $50)
+- many purchases (total sum is over $2200, max price less or equal then 50% or total sum.
+Like if person bought two TV)

-Regexes for str2str are stored in configuration.
-If you write complex regex today and save it in str2str config, then after few month you can
+**Write regex once**. for str2str are stored in configuration.
+If you write complex regex today and save it in str2str config, then after few month you can re-use it simple, no need to rewrite complex regex again.

-It can take and return data in any text format (as it was in log, in JSON or in formatted string).
+**Formats**. str2str can take and return data in any text format (as it was in log, in JSON or in formatted string).
 So, it's good as an glue in unix pipe between commands. (e.g. take JSON data of Amazon Glacier backups and print only file names)

 ## Examples